-In this article, the authors go into depth of the effects of Chronic Traumatic Encephalopathy (CTE), which is a condition caused by multiple concussions.
-Stern et al. mention that a large factor is due to contact sports such as American Football, Rugby, Lacrosse and other physical sports leading to multiple concussions, saying more than 1400 impacts are expected by a lineman in American Football per season alone.
-Due to head injuries from sports at the competitive and recreational level, 1.6-3.8 million concussions occur per year in the United States.
-Injuries like these, when repeated are linked to CTE later in life.
-The article then continues to explain the gross changed due to CTE such as loss of brain mass, as well as general atrophy in many areas of the brain and many more.
-From there, Stern et al. talk about the clinical symptoms of CTE, such as memory problems (both short and long term impairment), depression, emotional stability and impulse control problems all due to the neurodegeneration of the brain.
-This source has large credibility due to the qualifications of the authors of this article, as well as being published in the official scientific journal of the American Academy of Physical Medicine and Rehabilitation (AAPM&R).
+In this article, the authors discuss the effects of Chronic Traumatic Encephalopathy (CTE), which is a condition caused by multiple concussions.
+Stern et al. mention that a large contributor to CTE are contact sports such as American Football, Rugby, Lacrosse and other physical sports leading to multiple concussion.
+They state that a lineman in American Football can expect to experience more than more than 1,400 impacts per season alone.
+Due to head injuries from sports at the competitive and recreational level, 1.6-3.8 million concussions occur annually in the United States.
+Injuries like these can lead to CTE later in life.
+The article continues to explain the gross changes due to CTE such as loss of brain mass, as well as general atrophy in many areas of the brain.
+Stern et al. then discuss the clinical symptoms of CTE, which includes memory problems (both short and long term impairment), depression, emotional stability and impulse control, all of which are due to the neurodegeneration of the brain.
+This source was published in the official scientific journal of the American Academy of Physical Medicine and Rehabilitation (AAPM&R).

-McCrory P, Meeuwisse W, Johnston, Dvorak J, Aubry M, Molloy M, and Cantu R. “Consensus Statement on Concussion in Sport – the 3rd International Conference on Concussion in Sport held in Zurich, November 2008” SAJSM Volume 21, November 2009, pp. 36-46
+McCrory P, Meeuwisse W, Johnston, Dvorak J, Aubry M, Molloy M, and Cantu R. “Consensus Statement on Concussion in Sport – the 3rd International Conference on Concussion in Sport held in Zurich, November 2008.”
+SAJSM 21 (Nov.
+2009): 36-46.

 This article discusses the updated recommendations involving concussions in sports.
-This is built off of the first two international conferences, dealing with the Return-to-play (RTP) as well as the effects of concussions and the different severity levels.
-McCrory et al. deal with the RTP and discuss the several steps included.
-In this process, six stages are involved.
-Each stage the duration changes per athlete, depending on the symptoms expressed.
-McCrory et al. explain that the first stage involves a complete stop to any physical exertion, then all the way to the sixth stage which is the full return to play.
-The symptoms mentioned in this article which values the severity of the concussion are headaches, physical impairment, loss of consciousness, mental impairment and many more.
-McCrory et al. also mention the fast turnaround for some athletes with the RTP as fast as the same day if they are able to get sideline attention during play, doing so by medical personnel trained with the concussion RTP protocol, the athlete may be returned minutes later which could be an issue if misdiagnosed.
-This specific article is what every medical personnel bases concussion evaluations off of and has the most up to date information dealing with concussions related to sports making this article a very reliable source of information.
+This statement follows the first two international conferences on concussions in sport, the focus of which was the Return-to-Play (RTP) protocol, as well as the effects of concussions and their different severity levels.
+McCrory et al. describe the new RTP and it’s six stages of recovery.
+The duration of each stage is determined on an individual basis, depending on the symptoms expressed.
+McCrory et al. explain these stages in detail, from the first stage, which involves a complete stop to any physical exertion, through the sixth stage, which is the full return to play.
+According to this article, the symptoms which determine the severity of a concussion are headaches, physical impairment, loss of consciousness, mental impairment and other factors.
+McCrory et al. write that the turnaround for some athletes within the framework of the RTP can be as fast as the same day, especially if they receive sideline attention during play from medical personnel trained with the concussion RTP protocol.
+In these cases, the athlete may be returned to play minutes later, which could be an issue if misdiagnosed.
+This specific article is what every medical personnel uses to evaluate the severity of concussions.
+It includes the most up to date information dealing with concussions related to sports.